newrelic/integrations-pkg-test-action/README.md

 # test-packages-action

+An action to test for correct installation and upgrades of New Relic integration packages.
+It tests clean installation and upgrade for integration packages in CentOS, Suse and Ubuntu, as well as in Windows.

 ## `/linux`

-An action to test for correct installation and upgrades of New Relic integration packages.

-It tests clean installation and upgrade for integration packages in CentOS, Suse and Ubuntu.

 Usage and defaults:
 ```yaml